 - Spoon the blueberry ice cream into the loaf tin.
 Use a spoon or spatula to smooth the surface.
 Set aside the tin in the freezer for 2 hours or until set.

-- To serve: Remove the ice cream from the tin by pulling on the baking paper.
+- Remove the ice cream from the tin by pulling on the baking paper.
 If it doesn't pop out, carefully run the tin under warm water then remove.
 Use a sharp knife to cut portions out of the cake.
 Top the cake with fresh berries and serve immediately.
 Store the leftovers in an airtight container in the freezer for up to 1 month.

 Notes